fast-aircraft-design/RTA/README.md

 ```

 ## Tutorials
 Tutorials are available in `src/rta/notebooks`.
-For a user installation they can be generated through command line with:
+For a user installation, they can be generated through command line with:
 ```bash
 fastoad notebooks rta
 ```